 Symptoms generally include increased local volume and inflammation, pain in relation to defecation or the presence of hemorrhoidal mass and defecatory and/or spontaneous anal bleeding, which may be scarce or lead to chronic anemia.
 In some patients, severe bleeding may occur.

 How is the diagnosis of hemorrhoids made?

-The diagnosis is made with a proctological examination performed by a specialist.
+The diagnosis is made with a proctological examination performed by a laparoscopic surgeon in Delhi.
 Although the hemorrhoidal masses are clearly visualized, a rectal endoscopy should be performed to rule out other lesions.
 The presence of underlying diseases such as inflammatory bowel diseases, tumors or colorectal polyps should always be ruled out.

 Can hemorrhoids become cancer?

 No. But the same symptoms produced by hemorrhoids can be due to a tumor, or other serious diseases, especially bleeding.